 About Dr. Michael J. Lynde, DPM

-Michael J. Lynde, DPM, is a licensed podiatrist and providing a wide range of services to the children, women, and men of Bucks County, Pennsylvania, at Newtown Foot and Ankle Specialists in Newtown.
+Michael J. Lynde, DPM, is a licensed podiatrist and provides a wide range of services to the children, women, and men of Bucks County, Pennsylvania, at Newtown Foot and Ankle Specialists in Newtown.

 Known for his compassionate and caring approach, Dr. Lynde is dedicated to improving the quality of life of his patients through education, surgical expertise, and cutting-edge technology.
-He specializes in the forefoot and reconstructive rearfoot and ankle surgery and is passionate about wound care and healing challenging wounds to get people back on their feet again.
+He specializes in the forefoot and reconstructive rearfoot and ankle surgery.
+He is passionate about wound care and healing challenging wounds to get people back on their feet again.

 Born in Bucks County, Pennsylvania, Dr. Lynde earned his bachelor’s degree from the University of Wisconsin-Madison.
 He continued his education at the Temple University in Philadelphia where he obtained his Doctor of Podiatric Medicine.